Donnie Brooks: Early life

 Born in Dallas, Texas, Abohosh moved to Ventura, California in his teens, where he was adopted by his stepfather and took the name John D. Faircloth.
 He discovered a singing voice at a young age and recorded a few minor hits with several small record labels under the stage names Johnny Jordan, Dick Bush (which sole single "Hollywood Party" was his first for Era), and Johnny Faire, the latter gaining some sales with "Bertha Lou" in early 1959, while a cover version by Clint Miller charted nationally.

 Career

 Brooks was still without a recording contract in 1958 when he played a set at a El Monte Legion Stadium show, singing two songs that included Ray Charles' hit "What'd I Say".
 Encouraged by friends Dorsey and Johnny Burnette, he stayed in the music business and in late 1959 he made his first recording using the name Donnie Brooks.
-His first single, "Li'l Sweetheart", received a lukewarm reception, but his March 1960 single, "Mission Bell" on Era Records, became a major hit; it peaked at No. 7 on the Billboard Hot 100 chart.
+His first single, "Li'l Sweetheart", received a mediocre reception, but his March 1960 single, "Mission Bell" on Era Records, became a major hit; it peaked at No. 7 on the Billboard Hot 100 chart.